AnuragBalhra/Youtube-Video-Collector/README.md

 To access dashboard you need to first create a superuser

-Open a session in currently running container using following command
+Open a session in currently running django container using following command

-> docker exec -ti {docker container name} /bin/bash
+> docker exec -ti {django container name} /bin/bash

 In the created Docker session.
 Execute the following command

-> > python manage.py createsuperuser
+> python manage.py createsuperuser

 It would ask you to set username, email and password for superuser, using which you can access admin dashboard

-Admin Dashboard -
+Admin Dashboard Link -

 > http://0.0.0.0:8000/youtube/admin/